Greed Is Good or Is It? Quote and Meaning

 In 1982, Reagan deregulated banking.
 It led to the savings and loan crisis of 1989.
 He deregulated the airline industry, creating today's low-cost and low-comfort airline industry.
 In all, he reduced regulations at a slower pace than the Carter administration.

 Reagan also used Keynesian economics to end the recession of 1981.
 He doubled the national debt.
 During his terms, government spending increased 2.5 percent annually.
 Reagan expanded Medicare.
-He also increased the payroll tax to insure the solvency of Social Security.
+He also increased the payroll tax to ensure the solvency of Social Security.

 President Herbert Hoover also believed greed was good.
 He resisted intervening to stop the Great Depression.
 He worried that economic assistance would make people stop working.
 He wanted the market to work itself out after the 1929 stock market crash.